dastastech/comp2850/example06/README.md

 # Example 06

-A new Flutter project include: ThemeData, Expanded, Container, BoxDecoration, BottomNavigationBar and BottomNavigationBarItem.
+A new Flutter project that include: ThemeData, Expanded, Container, BoxDecoration, BottomNavigationBar and BottomNavigationBarItem.

 ## ThemeData class